 Alcoholism is a disease that can take a toll on a marriage, leading to unhappiness and instability.
 When alcoholism affects other people, it becomes even more unhealthy.
 It’s important to understand the impact of alcoholism on a marriage and how to cope with it.

 What is Alcoholism?

-A person is considered an alcoholic when he or she cannot stop drinking.
-They rely on drinking to help them cope with their problems and get through the day.
-Sometimes they have to drink in the morning before they go to work.
-Sometimes they have to drink during the day to make it through.
-All alcoholics drink in excess and cannot stop drinking even if they make a promise to.
+A person is considered an alcoholic when they cannot stop drinking.
+They may rely on alcohol to cope with their problems and make it through the day.
+Alcoholics may drink excessively, even in the morning before work or during the day to get through it.
+Breaking promises to stop drinking is common.

 What Happens in an Alcoholism Marriage?

-If you are being emotionally or physically abused in your alcoholism marriage, you need to physically separate yourself from your spouse.
-Just because you’re in an alcoholism marriage, doesn’t mean that you deserve to be mistreated.
+If you are being emotionally or physically abused, it’s important to physically separate yourself from your spouse.
+No one deserves to be mistreated, even in an alcoholism marriage.

 Alcoholism can have a detrimental effect on a marriage, leading to unhappiness and instability.
 It’s important to understand the impact of alcoholism on one’s life and take necessary steps to cope with the situation.
 Remember that seeking help is crucial, and no one has to go through this alone.